mttaggart/security-tools/README.md

 ### API Testing: [Insomnia](https://insomnia.rest)

 ZAP is great when there's a browser-based interface to test.
 That isn't always the case.
 Sometimes you're testing an API directly.
-I used to use Postman for this, but in keeping with my attempt to use open source tools whenver possible, Insomnia has filled the niche quite nicely.
+I used to use Postman for this, but in keeping with my attempt to use open source tools whenever possible, Insomnia has filled the niche quite nicely.

 #### Why I Like It